DrylandEcology/rSFSW2/README.md

     2) Run all tests with the command `devtools::test()`.
 Note: this combines unit tests and integration tests (e.g., `TestPrj4`); the later take a substantial amount of time to complete.
-    3) Run command-line checks, i.e., `R CMD check .` or `devtools::check()`.
+    3) Run command-line checks, i.e., `R CMD check` or `devtools::check()`.
+       Note: `R CMD check` requires a built package, i.e., run `R CMD build . && R CMD check *tar.gz`; see `.travis.yml` if the build-step fails due to latex-troubles while vignette/help building.
     4) Fix any problem and repeat.
   * On github:
-    * The command-line checks, i.e., `R CMD check .` or `devtools::check()`,
-      which include our unit tests will be run on the continuous integration frameworks 'travis' and 'appveyor'
+    * The command-line checks which include our unit tests will be run on the continuous integration frameworks 'travis' and 'appveyor'
     * Development/feature branches can only be merged into master if they pass all checks
   * We use the framework of [testthat](https://github.com/hadley/testthat) for